leanix-nspataro/smartsheet/README.md

 base_json is initally defined with the metadata for a Smartsheet LDIF.
 Column names from Smartsheet are trasformed via the field_mapper dict to fit the LDIF schema.

+Obtain an API token from the LeanIX workspace and put it in api_token.
+Ensure your auth and request url are correct. (lines 138 - 140 in sh_get_sheet.py)

 ```
 python3 sh_get_sheet.py
 ```

 ### Current functionality
-- list all sheets
+- list all workspaces, sheets, and sub/tasks
-- get data from all sheets
+- get data from all workspaces, sheets, and sub/tasks
 - transform data to ldif
 - output ldif json file
+- import ldif to LeanIX workspace

-## Import LDIF to EAS
+## Import LDIF to EAS manually
 - go to Administration in the top right drop down
 - go to Integration API in the left pane
 - click Starter Example
 - paste the processor in the left pane
 - paste the output lidf from the script into the Input pane on the top right
-- click Test run to check for warnings/errors
+- click Test run to check for warnings/errors < currently throwing warnings that can be ignored, to be fixed >
 - if successful, click run to ingest the data into the workspace